arkohaddoebenezer/taskmanagement-laravel-test/README.md

 ## **Local Setup and Deployment from ZIP File**
-**Note:** The provided ZIP file contains a built version of the application and can be used as-is without rebuilding.
+**Note:** The provided ZIP file contains a built version of the application and can be used as-is without rebuilding. it contains .env file with application key already set

-To set up this application locally, we highly recommend using **Laravel Herd** because it offers a one-click PHP development environment with zero dependencies.
+To set up this application locally, I highly recommend using **Laravel Herd** because it offers a one-click PHP development environment with zero dependencies.

 ### **Step 1: Install Herd**
 1. Download and install **Herd** from [Herd Official Website](https://herd.laravel.com/).